MicrosoftDocs/windows-itpro-docs/education/windows/set-up-school-pcs-technical.md

 ### Education customizations

 - Saving content locally to the PC is disabled.
-This prevents data loss by forcing students to save tothe cloud.
+This prevents data loss by forcing students to save to the cloud.
 - A custom Start layout and sign in background image are set.
+- Prohibits Microsoft Accounts (MSAs) from being created
+- Prohibits unlocking the PC to developer mode
+- Prohibits untrusted Windows Store apps from being installed
+- Prohibits users removing MDM
+- Prohibits users from adding new provisioning packages
+- Prohibits users from removing existing provisioning packages (including the one set by **Set up School PCs**
+- Sets Active hours from 6am to 6pm
+- Sets Windows Update to update nightly

 ### Uninstalled apps